 This article has highlighted some innovative tools and strategies, including artificial intelligence (AI), virtual reality (VR), and more.

 Fortunately, there’s a HIPAA-compliant mobile faxing app like iFax that you can use for faxing medical records, PHI, and other sensitive data online.
-It also helps you maintain contact with other health care facilities while also protecting patient privacy.
+It also helps you maintain contact with other health care facilities while also protecting patient information and privacy.